BernardQuatermass/exim-wiki/BlockCracking.md

       accept authenticated = *
             control = submission/domain=

+If you use Exim version 4.90 or higher then in the code above change `use_sender` to `use_sender,hold`

 If the line `hostlist   relay_from_hosts =`
 contains something besides `localhost` or `127.0.0.1` or this server's IP-address, i.e. your server is a relay for